GuyKeogh/wiki_verify/README.md

 When the above is followed after a few seconds a HTML page will open.
 With the web app a redirect will be made to the created page once it is generated, and with the standalone app a file 'article.html' will be generated in the same directory and opened in the default web browser.

-Text that needs to be checked is marked in red, while text that appears to be fine is marked in green.
+Text that needs to be checked is highlighted in yellow and underlined, while text that appears to be fine is marked in green.
+These colours were chosen for colourblind-friendliness.
 If there is no marking that text has not been checked.
 Marked text can be hovered over to see information about the text.

 ## Current limitations
 * This is not definitive.
 It flags things that need double checking to make the fact-checking process easier.